What's in the gaiwan?

 Classified as “black tea” in China but referred to elsewhere as “dark” or “post-fermented” tea, this type uses mature, robust leaves, including coarse leaves and stems.

-Harvesting → sun-wilting → pan-frying on a dry wok (sha qing, or “kill-green”) → rolling to release juices → piling the leaves into small heaps and covering them with cloth for microbial fermentation over several days.
+Harvesting → wilting under the sun → pan-frying on a dry wok (sha qing, or “kill-green”) → rolling to release juices → piling the leaves into small heaps and covering them with cloth for microbial fermentation over several days.

 The tea is then placed in baskets and warmed over charcoal to halt fermentation.
 It is later pressed into bricks and dried.